paulparkinson/podsofkon/README.md

 - Oracle For Haptics for XR

-### Contributions of source code or ideas are extremely welcome - authors will be added to the repos and game credits...
+### Contributions of source code, assets, or ideas are extremely welcome - authors will be added to the repos and game credits...

 ![](https://github.com/paulparkinson/podsofkon/blob/main/doc/images/pok-archdirectionsandgame.gif)